Ludenous1/TK7_SK_CH/README.md

   <summary>Details</summary>

 + `Scene setup`: Adjusts the scene units based on the info Dennis provided on the original [custom mesh import guide](https://tekkenmods.com/guide/51/importing-custom-meshes-to-tekken-7-using-blender).
-+ `FBX Export`: Exports all objects on the scene with the appropriate export settings for Tekken7 as long as the blend file is saved.
++ `FBX Export`: Exports all character models within enabled collections with the appropriate export settings for Tekken7 and stores them at the selected path.
 It creates a separate FBX file for each Armature or Mesh based on the `Export by` option.
 + `Merge bones to`: Merges the weights of the bones to each bones' `parents` or to the `active` bone (the last selected bone).
 The bones need to be selected in edit mode.
 + `Apply Pose`: Applies the pose of the active armature.
 + `Fix bones`: Copies the bone properties in edit mode from a selected reference armature onto the last selected armature.